Thinkwise/docs/docs/sf/validation.md

 Prefilters are provided to filter the validation messages:

-- Hide approved messages - hides approved messages, default on
+- Hide approved messages - hides approved messages, default on.
-- Info, warning and error - only shows messages at the *information* level and higher
+- Info, warning and error - only shows messages at the *information* level and higher.
-- Warning and error - only shows messages at the *warning* level and higher
+- Warning and error - only shows messages at the *warning* level and higher.
-- Error - only shows *error* messages
+- Error - only shows *error* messages.
 - New in this version - only shows messages that are new in this project version.
 For this filter to work, the previous project version must be validated.
 - Assigned to me - only shows messages assigned to the current user.
 - Unassigned - only shows messages that are not assigned to anyone.